rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 you can use the same code to work both the old virtual host with classic mirrored queues and the new virtual host with quorum queues.
 The only change you need to make is to update the virtual host connection parameters to connect to the new virtual host.

-### General Prerequisites

-1. A minimum of 3 nodes in the RabbitMQ cluster is required (there is no reason to use quorum queues with a smaller amount of replicas).
-2. The Management plugin should be running on at least one node.
-It is used to export/import definitions for a single host, which simplifies definitions cleanup. (`rabbitmqadmin` CLI command is also using the plugin behind the scenes).
-3. The [Shovel plugin](https://www.rabbitmq.com/shovel.html) should be enabled.

 ### Create the Destination Virtual Host